Deep-Symmetry/afterglow/README.md

     author for advice?
 Alternately, send separate messages when each deck is set as the tempo master, and use those to keep track of which beat pulses to pay attention to?
+- [ ] See if I can detect which Pro DJ Link device is the current master, and if so, add an option for down beat tracking using that.

 ### Ideas